oradzhabov/FakeFace/Readme.md

 * After several seconds, your face on the GraphStudio renderer will changed to that which imaged on the new file

 ## Skype
+* Make sure that the destination platform of the installed version of Skype corresponds to the build destination platform of FakeFace
-* If you wish to use FakeFace with skype, you need to register virtual camera when Skype is turned off.
+* If you wish to use FakeFace with Skype, you need to register virtual camera when Skype is turned off.
 Remember that virtual camera should be registered when no one application use your real camera device
 * After virtual camera has been registered, VirtualCamManager has been started and Skype has been stared pick Skype menu: Tools >> Options >> Video settings
 * Your default camera will not be available
 * On the panel "Video settings" select webcam: "FakeFace Virtual Cam"